sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-analysing-home-environmental-data-with-influxdb-and-r.md

 ## Particulate matter data

-The particulate matter (PM) sensor attached to the Enviro+ measures particulates in the air and distinguish their size to some extent, with readings for fine particulates (PM2.5) and also larger ones (PM10).
+The particulate matter (PM) sensor attached to the Enviro+ measures particulates in the air and distinguishes their size to some extent, with readings for fine particulates (PM2.5) and also larger ones (PM10).
 Because of the way the sensor works, the PM10 reading will also include the fine particulates, so the PM10 reading is always somewhat higher than the PM2.5 reading.